 Varicose vein is a condition that affects all people irrespective of gender and age.
 However, not everyone is at the same risk level.
 There are those whose vulnerability is higher because of the underlying set of factors.
 Knowing your risk factors will help you in choosing a healthy lifestyle that will prevent varicose veins.
 These risk factors include:

-Age – Generally, aging causes your veins and capillaries to lose their elasticity and the valves inside them to function less efficiently.
+Age.
+Generally, aging causes your veins and capillaries to lose their elasticity.
+The result causes the valves inside them to function less efficiently.
 This is a catalyst for varicose veins.

-Gender – Women are more prone to developing varicose veins compared to men because of the complex hormonal changes their bodies go through during pregnancy and menopause.
+Gender.
+Women are more prone to developing varicose veins compared to men.
+This is mainly because of the complex hormonal changes their bodies go through during pregnancy and menopause.
 It’s therefore more important for women to consider ways to prevent varicose veins.

-Obesity – If you are obese, chances of you developing varicose veins is higher because the excess weight exerts pressure on the blood vessels located at the lower limbs.
+Obesity.
+If you are obese, chances of you developing varicose veins is higher.
+This is because the excess weight exerts pressure on the blood vessels located at the lower limbs.

 Lowering Your Vulnerability To Prevent Varicose Veins